-The corresponding low-level reflectivity and radial velocity fields at 2216 are shown in Fig. 12.
-As will be discussed in the next section (see Fig. 13), 2211 and 2216 are not at a time when the low-level vorticity reaches a maximum in the model; they are the times when the low-level scans of KTLX radar are available.
-Still, the low-level fields in the model at both times exhibit close resemblance to the obsevations.
-By 2216, the observed hook echo is even better developed, with an almost isolated reflectivity maximum forming (Fig. 12a) at the center of radial velocity couplet (Fig. 12c).
-Compared to 2211, the model simulated features have evolved somewhat but remain generally similar.
+The corresponding low-level reflectivity and radial velocity fields at 2216 UTC are shown in Fig. 12.
+As will be discussed in the next section (see Fig. 13), 2211 and 2216 UTC are not at a time when the low-level vorticity reaches a maximum in the model; they are the times when the low-level scans from the KTLX radar are available.
+Still, the low-level fields in the model at both times exhibit close resemblance to the observations.
+By 2216 UTC, the observed hook echo is even better developed, with an almost isolated reflectivity maximum forming (Fig. 12a) at the center of radial velocity couplet (Fig. 12c).
+Compared to 2211 UTC, the model-simulated features have evolved somewhat but remain generally similar.
 As will be shown later, these two times correspond to the beginning of two vortex intensification phases, and the low-level vortex structures have some similarities.
-Of note is that the velocity couplet associated with the tornado vortex is evident in both observations and simulation, and they are similarly located relative to the mesocyclone.
+Of note is that the velocity couplet associated with the tornado vortex is evident in both the observations and the simulation, and they are similarly located relative to the mesocyclone.

-b) The evolution of predicted tornadoes
+b.
+The evolution of predicted tornadoes

 Time series of the maximum near-surface (about 10 m AGL) vertical vorticity, wind speed, and minimum perturbation pressure from the 50-m forecast are plotted in Fig. 13.
-This figure shows that a small, short-lived vortex develops, strengthens, and dissipates all within the first 30 seconds of the simulation.
+This figure shows that a small, short-lived vortex develops, strengthens, and dissipates all within the first 30 s of the simulation.
 A closer examination reveals that this vortex is located on the north side of the forward-flank downdraft (not shown) and does not correspond to any observed tornado.
 A stronger vortex then develops around 2209 UTC and reaches tornadic wind strength around 2211 UTC.
-Here, we consider a persistent vortex that lasts no shorter than 2 min and whose surface wind speed exceeds 32 m s-1 (the threshold of F1 intensity tornado) a tornado.
-The simulated tornado quickly intensifies and reaches wind speeds associated with high-end F-3 tornadoes at 2214 UTC, with maximum wind speeds exceeding 85 m s-1 and a 45 hPa pressure drop corresponding to a maximum vertical vorticity of over 1.5 s-1 at 10 m AGL.
-The tornado then weakens to F-1 intensity from 2215 to 2217 before re-intensifying to high-end F-2 intensity from 2218 to 2224.
-The tornado rapidly dissipates afterwards.
+Here, we consider a persistent vortex that lasts no shorter than 2 min and whose surface wind speed exceeds 32 m s $^{-1}$ (the threshold of an F1 tornado).
+The simulated tornado quickly intensifies and reaches wind speeds associated with high-end F3 tornadoes at 2214 UTC, with maximum wind speeds exceeding 85 m s-1 and a 45-hPa pressure drop corresponding to a maximum vertical vorticity of over 1.5 s-1 at 10 m AGL.
+The tornado then weakens to F1 intensity from 2215 to 2217 UTC before reintensifying to high-end F2 intensity from 2218 to 2224 UTC.
+The tornado rapidly dissipates afterward.